geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 ```

 - `oidcOAuth2Config.clientId`: the client id.
-This is the client id that have to be present on the OpenID provider
+This is the client id that must be present on the OpenID provider
 - `oidcOAuth2Config.clientSecret`: the client secret.
 This is the client secret for the client id on the OpenID provider
 - `oidcOAuth2Config.discoveryUrl`: the discovery URL.
 This is the URL that contains all the information for the specific service.
 - `oidcOAuth2Config.sendClientSecret`: if `true`, the client secret will be sent to the OpenID provider.
 If `false`, the client secret will not be sent.
-- `oidcOAuth2Config.autoCreateUser`: if `true`, the user will be created if not present in the MapStore database.
-If `false`, the user will not be created ( useful if the user is managed by an external service like Keycloak or LDAP).
+- `oidcOAuth2Config.autoCreateUser`: if `true`, the user will be created, if not present, in the MapStore database.
+If `false`, the user will not be created (useful if the user is managed by an external service like Keycloak or LDAP).
 - `oidcOAuth2Config.redirectUri`: the redirect URI.
 This is the URI that the OpenID provider, and it must be the effective URI of the MapStore application, with the path `/rest/geostore/openid/oidc/callback`.
 - `oidcOAuth2Config.internalRedirectUri`: the internal redirect URI.
 This is the URI that the MapStore will redirect to after the login.
 It must be the effective URI of the MapStore application.
 - `oidcOAuth2Config.principalKey`: (*optional*) the user name attribute.
-This is the attribute that will be used as the user name.
+This is the attribute that will be used as user name.
 The default is `email`.
 - `oidcOAuth2Config.rolesClaim`: (*optional*) the role claims.
 If a claim contains roles, you can map them to MapStore roles.
 The roles can be only `ADMIN` or `USER`.
 If the claim is not present, the default role will be `USER`.
 - `oidcOAuth2Config.groupsClaim`: (*optional*) the group claims.
 If a claim contains groups, you can map them to MapStore groups.
 If the claim is not present, no group will be assigned (except the default `everyone` group).
 - `oidcOAuth2Config.globalLogoutEnabled`: (*optional*): if true (and the server supports it) invokes global logout on MapStore logout